Mastercard/mastercard-api-client-tutorial/csharp/docs/UnsuspendApi.md

 <a name="createunsuspend"></a>
 # **CreateUnsuspend**
-> UnSuspendResponseSchema CreateUnsuspend (UnSuspendRequestSchema unsuspendRequestSchema = null)
+> UnSuspendResponseSchema CreateUnsuspend (UnSuspendRequestSchema unSuspendRequestSchema = null)

 Used to unsuspend one or more previously suspended Tokens.
 The API is limited to 10 Tokens per request.